sicruse/koalesce/README.md

 # Koalesce

   The koalesce package is a router/middleware manager for the koa middleware framework.
+It includes built-in middleware to handle parsing of some of the basic request and response types.

 ## Installation